Johnny Gaudreau: Death

 Both the Blue Jackets and Flames held candlelight vigils at their respective arenas on September 4; the former saw speeches from multiple players, including Blue Jackets captain Boone Jenner, Calgary and Columbus teammate Erik Gudbranson, and Cole Sillinger, with those gathered observing 13 minutes and 21 seconds of silence, in reference to Johnny's jersey no. 13 and Matthew's jersey no. 21.
 The Flames' vigil involved a similar 13 minutes of silence, marking the beginning of a 13-day observance at the makeshift Saddledome memorial, as well as speeches from Flames captain Mikael Backlund and Hockey Hall of Famer Lanny McDonald.
 On September 9, a funeral service for the Gaudreau brothers was held at St. Mary Magdalen Parish in Media, Pennsylvania.
 Johnny's former Calgary teammates, Sean Monahan and Andrew Mangiapane, and former Boston College teammate Kevin Hayes, served as his pallbearers.

 On October 15, the Blue Jackets' opening home game of the season, the team "saved a spot for Johnny," operating a missing man formation by starting without a left winger and passing the puck to the empty spot as they observed 13 seconds of silence.
 The game also included a charity fundraiser, a tribute video, a memorial banner featuring his no. 13 being raised to the Nationwide Arena rafters, and a PSA against drunk driving.
 The Gaudreau brothers' widows, Meredith and Madeline Gaudreau, then created The John and Matthew Gaudreau Foundation to honor their husbands' legacies.
 The foundation's mission is to "promote and expand youth hockey opportunities, help hockey families facing tragedies, as well as help families that are, unfortunately, also affected by drunk driving, like ours."

-On September 13, 2024, the driver was ordered to remain in jail.
+On September 13, 2024, Higgins was ordered to remain in jail.
 He was officially indicted on December 11, 2024, and pled not guilty at his arraignment on January 7, 2025.
 The defense filed a motion to dismiss the charges on February 5, 2025, in part based on "failure to present a prima facie case."
 On April 15, the charges were upheld by the judge presiding over the case.
+The defense has rejected a plea bargain, and in January 2026, the judge denied an appeal motion by the defense.
+A virtual hearing was held on February 24, with a pretrial conference scheduled for April 14, 2026.